-CoC agencies have regularly allocated some funding for non-congregate shelter, primarily motel "vouchers".
+CoC agencies have traditionally allocated funding for non-congregate shelter, primarily motel "vouchers".
 Most have been funded by ESG or private donations or foundations.
 They were primarily used for temporary shelter overflow, medical conditions including contagious disease, or DV situations where shelter was inappropriate or unavailable.
-COVID created a need for more non-congregate space and more funding to access it.
+COVID created a need for more noncongregate space and more funding to access it.
 Motels continue to be the primary location for non-congregate shelter.
 Some shelter funding was able to be diverted temporarily to cover motel costs, but ESG-CV, EFSP, private foundations, and FEMA funds accessed through local health departments were the primary sources of funding for non-congregate shelter.
 Attempts were made to locate and secure space in vacant buildings that might be immediately utilized as non-congregate space or easily converted to non-congregate space.
 However, this option was not feasible.
 One provider is exploring converting unused space in its building into non-congregate units that would also decrease the number of people in the congregate area of the shelter.
 Creating more housing has been an on-going strategy.
 It has the dual purpose of reducing numbers in shelter and achieving the goal of housing individuals.
 However, COVID and now inflation are having a negative impact on the availability of affordable, habitable housing and the ability to purchase properties that might be suitable for rehabilitating into housing units.

-ID-8.
 Partnerships with Public Health Agencies-Collaborating to Respond to and Prevent Spread of Infectious Diseases.
 NOFO Section VII.B.1.o.
 Describe in the field below how your CoC effectively collaborates with state and local public health agencies to: 1. develop CoC-wide policies and procedures to respond to infectious disease outbreaks; and 2. prevent infectious disease outbreaks among people experiencing homelessness.

-#1 CoC-wide, our policies and procedures (P&P) have been developed locally in consultation with the Racine Public Health Department and the Racine County Public Health Division, the UW-Milwaukee/Parkside Nurses' Consortium B.A. program, and the Racine/Kenosha Wisconsin Chapter of the National Black Student Nurses Association.
+#1 CoC-wide, our policies and procedures (P&P) have been developed locally in consultation with the City of Racine Public Health Department, Central Racine County Health Department, the UW-Parkside clinical nursing students, and the Racine/Kenosha Wisconsin Chapter of the National Black Nurses Association.
 P&Ps are designed to address large-scale outbreaks and tailored within each project, such as shelters, PSH, and RRH, to address the level of proximity to clients and the risk of exposure to infected individuals.
-Options are available for projects to adjust their policies to fit the facility restraints and the number of clients residing at any given time.
+Options are available for projects to adjust their policies to fit the facility constraint and the number of clients in shelter at any given time.

 #2.
-CoC shelters have worked with Racine City and County to secure funding to create a safer environment within congregate settings, such as adapting living spaces to accommodate the need to isolate exposed individuals, installing hand sanitizer stations, providing extra cleaning supplies for deep cleaning and disinfecting areas regularly.
+CoC shelters have worked with the City of Racine and Racine County to secure funding to create a safer environment within congregate settings, such as adapting living spaces to accommodate the need to isolate exposed individuals, installing hand sanitizer stations, providing extra cleaning supplies for deep cleaning and disinfecting areas regularly.
 Shelters worked with city and county public health departments and the local hospital to provide educational materials on infectious diseases and distribute COVID and influenza injections to clients and staff who wanted to receive them.
 CoC director partnered with the FEMA group statewide to provide pallets of hand sanitizers and N-95 masks for staff and clients.